sammaxfleet/LA-MASIA-PROJECT-1/README.md

 ![facility](assets/images/facility1.png)

-Previous student suceess & photo collage.
+Previous student success & photo collage.

 * Now driving towards the bottom of the page, I think it's vital for the Academy to mention the key players that have gone on to be successful.
-This show's proof to anyone wanting to apply, recent graudates and older graduates.
+This show's proof to anyone wanting to apply, recent graudates and older graduates success.

-* recgonisable faces create an ease to the user.
+* Recgonisable faces create an ease to the user.
-  The end of the page again consistent to the first page having a photo to engage with the user the and cement the colours of la Masia and celerbate it's players.
+  The end of the page again consistent to the first page having a photo to engage with the user the and celebrate it's players.

 ![images](assets/images/successimages.png)

-Page 3 Thank You
+## Page 3 Thank You

 ![images](assets/images/thankyoupage.png)

 * This page connects from page 2 & the button redirects the user back to the form.
 * It keeps the flow of the website smooth.
-* It has clear text informing the user of important information which is why again it's in the grey.
+* It has clear text informing the user of important information which is why again it's in the grey font.
+* It's spaced out clarly so it fills up the page, it's the most simple page of the website.

-Page 4 Contact Page
+## Page 4 Contact Page
 ![Contactpage](assets/images/ContactResponsiveness.png)

-* The contact page is short and sweet, it show's La Masia Locations & Email adresses for contaxct.
+* The contact page is short and sweet, it show's La Masia Locations & Email adresses for contact.
-* Again with it being important info for the user the grey colour is used which is then contrasted using the peach colour again for the adresses.
+* With it being important info for the user the grey colour is used which is then contrasted using the peach colour for the adresses.
 * Some people may just be coming on the site for this info, so I tried to keep it as informative as possible.

-Technologies Used
+## Technologies Used
 1. Html
 2. CSS

-Libraries
+## Libraries
 1. Google Fonts
 2. Font Awesome

-Platforms:
+## Platforms:

 1. Gitpod
 2. Github

-Other Tools

-1. Am I responsive
-2.

-Testing:
+## Testing:

 * I have tested all the html, it has been validated with WC3 HTML5 Validator.
 * I have tested the CSS in the W3 Validator.
+* Prettier Extension.

-General Testing:
+## General Testing:
 * Each time a feature was added, all the functions were tested to see if there was an impact.
 * The site was sent to friends and family to test on all platforms for resposiveness.
 * Buttons checked they're working and connecting to the right pages.
 * Every step of the form has been tested.
 * Thank you page returns you back to the Apply page.

-Bugs:
+## Bugs:
 * Resized photos so they load quicker
 * The form wouldn't drag across with the website, fixed in the CSS.
 * The Male/female buttons on the form weren't switching again fixed in the CSS.